garrandall/popular-music-data/tracks/rockin--red-wing-sammy-masters.md

 There once lived an Indian maid
 A teenage Indian maid
 Who heard one day her radio play
-And the rock an' roller stole her heart away
+And the rock and roller stole her heart away

 And now every single night
 All around the campfire bright